 Your health education specialist certification (or CHES®) is nationally recognized as a measure of your ability to meet and excel the guidelines and standards of the health education and promotion industry.
 This gives you a great advantage in the job market, as employers are seeking ways to distinguish candidates who are qualified through academic background and have completed a rigorous, competency-based national examination.
 Here are a few ways to market your certification in a job interview.

-Letting people know you are a certified health education professional is one of the best ways to promote yourself in the job market.
-There are a few different ways to highlight your CHES® or MCHES® certification.
+Letting people know up front that you are a certified health education professional is one of the best ways to promote yourself in the job market.
+Make sure that CHES® or MCHES® is highlighted so that a potential employer immediately sees that you are credentialed.
 Here are a few examples:

 2. Highlight Your Value

 When applying for a particular position, determine what extra value your certification could bring to that organization and be prepared to discuss it.
-For example, a future employer will be able to market themselves as employing certified professionals, or they may wish to include the CHES logo on their website to increase their value and trustworthiness among patients and consumers.
+For example, a future employer will be able to market themselves as employing certified professionals, or they may wish to include the CHES® logo on their website to increase their value and trustworthiness among patients and consumers.
+If your interviewer doesn't ask, make sure to bring it up.
+Certification sets you apart.

 3. Tell Your History